Harrington and R&A support Golf Roots youngsters

 “We all really enjoyed the clinic today,” said Harrington.
 “The Golf Roots programme is an exciting initiative to get more youngsters playing the game, to which The R&A is fully committed.

-“The R&A have played a significant role in my career, from playing in boys and amateur events through to winning The Open Championship, and I appreciate all the support they have shown along the way.
+“The R&A have played a significant role in my career, from playing in boys and amateur events through to winning The Open, and I appreciate all the support they have shown along the way.
 I am delighted that I now have the opportunity to assist them in their work.”

 Harrington’s support for The R&A includes displaying The R&A Working for Golf logo on his clothing or equipment on Tour periodically during the season and coaching young people in R&A-funded golf development programmes.
 He will also appear in Rules of Golf multimedia productions, promote the etiquette of the game, take part in biomechanical equipment testing sessions and support the work of The R&A Foundation at events spread throughout his global playing schedule.